Brian Newman - Artist In Residence

 Artist Biography:

 Brian Newman is a photographer and videographer.
-He was born in Belfast and studiedat Ulster University, graduating with a BA (Hons.)
+He was born in Belfast and studied at Ulster University, graduating with a BA (Hons.)
 Visual Communication.
 In 2016, he was awarded an MFA in Photography.
 His work has been widely exhibited as part of Photo Museum Ireland’s five-year Reframing the Border programme.
-This programme was supported by the Department of Foreign Affairs Reconciliation Fund and the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media, organised in partnership with the Nerve Centre and the Regional Cultural Centre, Letterkenny.
+As part of the Artist in Residence programme, Photo Museum Ireland has supported Brian Newman’s work exploring the associations and perceptions around the Grand Orange Lodge of Ireland.